MZandtheRaspberryPi/spot_micro_demo/README.md

 I asked for some feedback on this plan from members of the Spot Micro community and got some great feedback like how to do power management.
 ![electronics_feedback](screenshots/feedback_electronics.PNG)

 I then planned a spreadsheet of all the parts I would need to buy, where to source them, and how much they would cost.
 The entire project cost about $800, give or take.
-Plus four months of my life, which you know, priceless :)
+It may have cost me more than someone else as I bought a lot of tools like pliers, hot glue gun, ect that others may have.
+I also wasn't trying to do it as cheap as i possibly could.
+That said, it also cost me four months of my life, which you know, priceless :)
 ![example_spreadsheet](screenshots/example_spreadsheet_plan.png)

 ### Gathering the Parts